Positive Crankcase Understanding

 Millions of owners think that if a PCV valve rattles when shaken that it is okay.
 Wrong!
 Just because it rattles doesn’t mean its calibrated spring is metering correctly.
 Cleaning the PCV doesn’t accomplish anything either.
 A PCV valve should never be cleaned and placed back into service.
 Cleaning the PCV valve will result in a clean PCV valve; not a new PCV valve.

-There are contaminants that will remain in the PCV valve that can never be flushed out.
+Some contaminants will remain in the PCV valve that can never be flushed out.
 Additionally, there is an amount of wear that will be experienced by the spring that cleaning cannot replace.

 What are the Symptoms of a Bad PCV VALVE?

-The positive crankcase ventilation or PCV valve is an inexpensive and part most consumers overlook.
+The positive crankcase ventilation or PCV valve is inexpensive and the part most consumers overlook.
 It is also one of the possible causes of expensive oil leaks and sludge buildup inside the engine.

 The most common problem that afflicts the PCV systems is a plugged up PCV valve or hose.
 Accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the valve.
 A restricted or plugged PCV valve cannot pull moisture and blow-by vapors out of the crankcase.
 The valve can cause engine-damaging sludge to form and the backup of pressure that may force oil to leak past gaskets and seals.
 The loss of airflow through the valve can also cause the air/fuel mixture to run richer than normal, increasing fuel consumption and emissions.
 The same thing can happen if the pintle inside the PCV valve sticks shut.

-On late model vehicles with computer engine controls, the engine management system will detect any changes in the air/fuel mixture and compensate by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
+On late-model vehicles with computerized engine controls, the engine management system will detect any changes in the air/fuel mixture and compensate by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
 Small corrections cause no problems, but large corrections (more than 10 to 15 points negative or positive) will typically set a lean or rich DTC and turn on the MIL.

 Problems can also occur if someone installs the wrong PCV valve for the application.
 The flow rate of the PCV valve is calibrated for a specific engine application.
 Two valves that appear to be identical on the outside (same diameter and hose fittings) may have different pintle valves and springs inside, giving them very different flow rates.
 A PCV valve that flows too much air will lean the air/fuel mixture while one that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.